sinphys/Netflix_Movies_and_TV_Shows/README.md

 ---

-### Genre frequency by TV Shows and Movies origin country
+### 🌎 Genre Frequency by Country of Origin

+- While visualizations show some consistent trends in genre popularity across countries, they also reveal distinct genre preferences unique to each country for both TV Shows and Movies.

 ![](./Figs/TV%20Show%20Genre%20Frequency%20by%20Country%20of%20Origin.png)